Backpacking Eastern Europe

 Are you planning on backpacking Eastern Europe?
 Yay, you made an awesome choice!
 Sure, Western Europe has the Eiffel Tower, Big Ben, Neuschwanstein Castle, and the Colosseum; they are all the big sites everyone automatically thinks of when they envision a European vacation.

 But Eastern Europe still packs a gigantic punch!
 Don’t overlook the region even if you’re nervous about it.
+I’d go as far to say Eastern Europe promises the best travel experiences for an open-minded backpacker.

 Personally, I have always been fascinated with this region.
 Blame it on loving Bram Stoker’s Dracula so much.
 To be honest, I still need to travel through a decent part of Eastern Europe, and plan to do so in the near future.
 What I’ve already seen and done in Eastern Europe, however, has been nothing short of magical.